timmullin/elevate/docs-website-src/content/blockers.md

   * The "default" approach in `network-scripts` config files of specifying NICs by `DEVICE` can cause issues due to the above.
   * A more in-depth explanation of *why* this is a problem (and what to do about it) can be found at [freedesktop.org](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/).
   * One way to prevent these issues is to assign a name you want in the configuration and re-initialize NICs ahead of time.
+* Running the system in a container-like environment is not supported by leapp.
+We block on this condition unless using the --no-leapp option.
+* If running JetBackup, it **must** be version 5 or greater.
+Earlier versions are not supported.
+* On **CentOS** 7, the system **must not** have Python 3.6 installed; this will interfer with the upgrade.
+On **CloudLinux** this is not an issue.
+* Elevation will block if the sshd config file is absent or cannot be read.
+* These issues with the YUM repositories can ELevate to block:
+  * Invalid syntax or use of `\$`.
+That character is interpolated on RHEL 7 based systems, but not on systems that are RHEL 8 based.
+  * Any unsupported repositories that have packages installed
+  * If YUM is in an unstable state (running `yum makecache` fails).

 # Other Known Issues